 Similar to the ESSR, the end of year appraisal form can only be started by the educational supervisor and begins with basic information about the trainee.
-It is important to select the correct specialty for the trainee, as the subsequent sections will differ dependent on the specialty selected.

-The form can provide summaries of previous educational supervisor reports, clinical supervisor reports, WPBA completed, and the PDP objectives set at the start of the training year, by entering the relevant date range.
+It also provides summaries of previous educational supervisor reports, clinical supervisor reports, WPBA completed and the PDP objectives set at the start of the training year.